You are here

 PSA21 Annual Conference

-The PSA are delighted that the Annual Conference for 2021 will take place as a digital conference in partnership with Queen's University Belfast and Visit Belfast.
+The PSA are delighted that the Annual Conference for 2021 will take place as a digital conference in partnership with Queen's University Belfast and SAGE Publishing.

 Registrations for the conference are currently OPEN, you can click on the register link above to be redirected to the Ex Ordo submission site.